This post may contain affiliate links. Please read my disclosure policy.

-- Combine the peppers, tomatoes, zucchini, onion, olive oil and ½ teaspoon salt on a large rimmed baking sheet.
+- Combine the peppers, eggplant, tomatoes, zucchini, onion, olive oil and the salt on a large rimmed baking sheet.
 Roast until beginning to soften and turn brown, 20-25 minutes.
-Remove the pan from the oven and stir in the garlic, thyme and balsamic vinegar.
+Remove the pan from the oven and stir in the garlic, chili, thyme and balsamic vinegar.

-- Meanwhile, bring 4 cups of water to a boil in a heavy-duty sauce pan or small Dutch oven.
+- Bring 4 cups of water to a boil in a heavy-duty sauce pan or small Dutch oven.
 Stir in 1 teaspoon salt.
 Gradually sprinkle the polenta into the pan while whisking at the same time.
-Turn the heat to a very low simmer, cover and continue to cook the polenta for 25 - 30 minutes, until it's thick, fluffy and begins to pull away from the sides of the pan.
+Turn the heat to a very low simmer, cover and continue to cook the polenta for 25-30 minutes, until it's thick, fluffy and begins to pull away from the sides of the pan.
 Stir occasionally so it doesn’t stick to the bottom of the pan.
-When it's done remove from the heat and stir in the cheese, butter and additional salt to taste if needed.
+When it's done remove from the heat and stir in the cheese, butter and additional salt to taste, if needed.

-- Serve the warm polenta in bowls with the roasted vegetables and their juices over the top; sprinkle with additional cheese if you like.
+- Spoon the warm polenta into bowls and put some of the roasted vegetables and the pan juice over each serving.
+Sprinkle with additional cheese, if you like.